 The online sessions are highly interactive.
 You're expected to participate in discussions.

-In between sessions, you will participate in online discussions and have about 30 minutes of "homework" to do so you can apply what you are learning as you are learning it.
+In between sessions, you will participate in online discussions and have about an hour minutes of "homework" to do so you can apply what you are learning as you are learning it.